 The history of the country since the first Viking settlers is preserved and showcased in National and Saga museums in the capital, where nightlife is also very vivid and diverse.

 - Area: 103,000 sq km (39,769 sq miles)

 - Major religion: Christianity

 - Life expectancy: 80 years (men), 84 years (women)

 - Currency: Krona

 Iceland is located in Europe.
 It’s an island northwest from the UK in the North Atlantic and on the border with the Arctic Circle.
 It’s a relatively small country, it is ranked by size as 108th country in the world and 17th in Europe.
-It is also scarcely populated, on average, there are 3.35 persons n a square kilometer.
-Iceland doesn’t share any land border with another country.
+It is also scarcely populated, on average, there are 3.35 persons in a square kilometer.
+Iceland doesn’t share any land border with other countries.

-As with many countries, your passport must be valid for at least three months after you complete visit to Iceland, so please plan ahead.
-Iceland is part of Schengen agreement and visa for any of the countries from the Schengen group is also valid for Iceland.
-List of countries requiring visa can be found here.
+As with many countries, your passport must be valid for at least three months after you complete your visit to Iceland, so please plan ahead.
+Iceland is part of the Schengen agreement and a visa for any of the countries from the Schengen group is also valid for Iceland.
+A list of countries requiring visas can be found here.

 For general details about visa requirements please click here.

 For additional information about visa requirements for citizens of the US and Canada, please read important information from this page on Upgraded Points.